Agile-IoT/agile-cpp/Readme.md

 ### Adele NEXT software

-This software requires the Microphone and Speaker devices, and therefore, the libsoundio library needs to be installed.
+This software requires the Microphone and Speaker devices and the Security module, and therefore, the libsoundio, leveldb and jsoncpp libraries need to be installed.
 On the other hand, the libcurl and libcurlpp libraries are required.
 The libcurl library can be installed in Ubuntu or similar systems by doing, for example:

 ```
 sudo apt-get install libcurl4-openssl-dev